 Crisis Marketing 2020: Advice for Content Marketers

-This news digest is brought to you by The Content Council Board of Directors
+This article is from The Content Council Board of Directors

 Be Flexible—As Flexible As You Can Be.

 Our advice to financial marketers now is to be as flexible as you can.
 Your clients will need increased communications from you about the virus and its implications for your business.
 Some of those elements may be continually unfolding, requiring an ongoing cadence of updates.
 At the same time, you and your colleagues may be contending with your own business contingency scenarios.
 Be ready to adapt even the best marketing strategy ever so you can provide the communications your clients need from you now.
 Read our six recommendations on crisis communications during this time of COVID-19.

 Now is the time for brands and organizations to ramp up their content marketing efforts to their constituencies.
 For GLC’s clients—primarily professional/trade associations and healthcare organizations—it’s important that they help their audiences navigate the sea of information swelling up around them.